Young adulthood is one of life’s great opportunities to slow down and figure out who you are.

 What I Do

 Coaching is not therapy.
 I am not diagnosing or treating mental health conditions.
 Coaching is about self-discovery and moving forward.
-I provide young men with a safe, confidential space to slow down, reflect on where they are, and articulate where they want to go.
-I also help them stay accountable to the goals they set for themselves — because there is something quietly powerful about following through on your own commitments.
-It builds a kind of self-trust and confidence that can only be learned through experience.
+I provide a safe, confidential space to slow down, reflect, decide and take action.
+I also help you stay accountable to your stated goals.
+Only through experience can you build self-trust and confidence.

-I often draw on a range of tools and concepts, including meditation and philosophy, and I use an assessment called the ELI — Energy Leadership Index, which helps clients understand their default attitudes and how those attitudes shape their lives.
+I draw on a range of tools and concepts, including meditation and philosophy, and I use an assessment called the ELI — Energy Leadership Index, which helps clients understand their default attitudes and how those attitudes shape their lives.
 I frequently suggest books that can open up new ways of thinking and spark meaningful conversations.
-I believe reading important books is an antidote to the effect of social media.
+I believe reading important books is one of the best ways to find out who you are.

 The Benefits of Working with a Coach

-• Clarity on his “why” and his definition of success
+- Clarity on your “why” and your definition of success

 About Me